For Mental Health Awareness Week, we hear Fergus' powerful story on the importance of speaking up about how you are really feeling.

 I chose not to access it because of number 5, where I mistakenly saw vulnerability as a weakness rather than as a strength, whereas now I know the sheer value of vulnerability, and the positive impact it can have on our lives in working through with others.

-Since my suicide attempt, I have completed a number of endurance challenges/records to raise awareness on exactly this – by balancing feats of strength, willpower, an unbreakable mind, with a campaign focused on mental health.
-I consider myself as a strong person, and without wanting to blow my own trumpet at all, I now have a CV to back it up, yet I am not afraid to tell you that I suffered from depression (and likely will suffer from again), that I attempted suicide, that some days I feel lost, alone, foolish, scared or without purpose.
+Since my suicide attempt I have completed a number of endurance challenges/records to raise awareness on exactly this – by balancing feats of strength, willpower and an unbreakable mind with a campaign focused on mental health.
+I consider myself as a strong person and without wanting to blow my own trumpet at all, I now have a CV to back it up.
+Yet I am not afraid to tell you that I suffered from depression (and likely will suffer from it again), that I attempted suicide, that some days I feel lost, alone, foolish, scared or without purpose.

 Having experienced what I have, here are some simple points that I now live my life by for you to consider:

-I am constantly refining my self-awareness and focusing as much as I can on the things that fulfil me.
+I am constantly refining my self-awareness and focusing as much as I can on the things that fulfill me.

-I focus on building habits, and learn what has a positive impact on my life, and what has a negative impact on it – and ruthlessly pursue executing the positive.
+I focus on building habits and learning what has a positive impact on my life and what has a negative impact on it.
+I ruthlessly pursue executing the positive.

-Our mental health is a part of who we are, and we are all complex individuals with our own goals, ambitions, personalities, quirks, and desires.
-Be proud of who you are, and let me make these mistakes for you, so you don’t have to – be open, be honest, and fly the flag for having conversations on our mental health without stigma, without shame.
+Our mental health is a part of who we are and we are all complex individuals with our own goals, ambitions, personalities, quirks and desires.
+Be proud of who you are and let me make these mistakes for you so you don’t have to – be open, be honest, and fly the flag for having conversations about our mental health without stigma, without shame.

-I have a simple mantra that I live by now, and has been the focus of all my charity campaigns: be a man of more words, as talking saves lives.
+I have a simple mantra that I live by now and it has been the focus of all my charity campaigns: be a man of more words, as talking saves lives.